Alaa-AbuIssa/data-structures-and-algorithms/javascript/README.md

 * insert after arguments: value, new value adds a new node with the given new value immediately after the first node that has the value specified

 * kth from end argument: a number, k, as a parameter.
 Return the node’s value that is k places from the tail of the linked list.
-You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges...
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.....

 ## Whiteboard Process
 <img src="/home/alaa/asac/data-structures-and-algorithms/javascript/linked-list/challenge7.png"/>